 Can vary widely.
 It depends on how long both the physical and digital forms of the product will take to build, and what exactly you are trying to test.

-Confirm that the current "riskiest assumption" lies in Value Proposition, Key Resources, or Cost area.
+Confirm that the current "riskiest assumption" lies in Value Proposition, Key Resources, or Cost Structure areas.

 Formulate a hypothesis that implies the existence of a physical version of the product in order to conduct testing.

 Validate your hypothesis.